EmptyState

 UI primitive used to represent valid empty states with clear messaging and optional actions.

-The EmptyState component represents a valid state with no data.
+The EmptyState component represents a valid state where there is no data to display.

 No projects yet